-When you send a new communication from $Tools \rightarrow New Communication$ or from the bottom of any grid that contains a list of people, you can select to send either an SMS message or an email.
+When you send a new communication from People > New Communication or from the bottom of any grid that contains a list of people, you can select to send either an SMS message or an email.
 Both of those are communication mediums.
 You can configure the settings for each medium from the Communication Mediums page.
 This is where you can set the Email transport to use normal SMTP or a bulk delivery service like SendGrid.
-This is also where you can configure the SMS channel to use Twilio to send text messages.
+This is also where you can configure the SMS medium to use Twilio to send text messages.